Monilola Olayemi Ilupeju

-Monilola graduated from New York University in 2018 where she studied Studio Art (Honors Studio) and Social and Cultural Analysis, the latter of which focused on the intersections of race and cultural studies, gender and sexuality studies, philosophy, sociology, and political science.
+Monilola graduated from New York University in 2018 where she studied Studio Art (Honors Studio) and Social and Cultural Analysis, the latter of which focused on the intersections of critical race studies, gender and sexuality studies, and urban studies.
 She is also an alumna of the Skowhegan School of Painting and Sculpture, Class of 2018.
-In addition to her studio practice, Monilola has done curatorial and editorial work with SAVVY Contemporary and Archive Books, amongst others.
+In addition to her studio practice, Monilola has done extensive curatorial and editorial work with SAVVY Contemporary and Archive Books, amongst others.

 Curators Nathalie Okpu and Mona Schwager on Ilupeju’s work for their exhibition ENTF at Bar K Gallery, Berlin:

 "In Monilola's art, she questions the idea of the self and what constitutes 'identity.'
 She merges the visible with constructed epistemologies of history, sexuality, and representation which embody fragmented ideas of being.
 Transferring the outcomes of her constant questioning and research into her own narrative, Monilola’s works grapple through different media the movement of a defined body through reality.
 How does appearance influence human experience?
 What makes a being whole?
 Those recurring questions in Monilola's fluid artistic practice work towards a body that is not tied to a specific place, an identity unbeholden to its external location, able to move through the world unharmed."